aduda091/uniline17/readme.md

 (...) **work in progress**

 ## TODO:
-* Finish the user frontend
+* Finish the user frontend (smoother UX, animations,transitions)
-* Proper cost calculation
+* Proper cost calculation (with error checking)
 * Admin frontend
 * CRUD functionality for all resources